Detroit Red Wings stumped by Blues' AHL call-up and 4th-string goalie in St. Louis, 6-2

 Scandella added an empty-netter to complete the scoring.

+“I felt like we lost our game in the third,” Blashill said.
+“We had a couple of big breakdowns in our end.
+But it wasn’t a game where I was disappointed with the effort.”

-The Blues have won six straight games at home.
+The Blues have won six straight at home.
 It’s their longest such streak since taking nine in a row from Dec.
 12, 2019, through Jan.
 13, 2020.
+“We’ve got to keep it going,” Berube said.
+“We’re over with this game.
+Tomorrow it’s back to work.
+That’s it.
+Get ready for Montreal.”

 This article originally appeared on Detroit Free Press: Detroit Red Wings stumped, 6-2, by Blues' call-up, 4th-string goalie